lnxjedi/ssl-pairgen/README.md

 ## Usage

 ### User Usage
-Users can download and un-tar the appropriate release for their platform, and run `./ssl-pairgen`:
+Users can download and un-tar the appropriate release for their platform, and run `./ssl-pairgen "<org>" <user>`:
 ```
 $ ssl-pairgen "Linux Jedi" david
 Generating CA and user keys and certificates ...